GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/README.md

 ### Tips

-- Data Profile (with 100% sampling) and/or BigQuery Data Preparation can help you find `null` columns.
+- Data Profile (with 100% sampling!) can help you find `null` columns.
 - [EXCEPT](https://cloud.google.com/bigquery/docs/reference/standard-sql/query-syntax#select_except) is useful when you want to discard a few columns when selecting all columns from a table.

 ## Challenge 3: Dataform for automation